What is the Real Estate Regulatory Authority?

 Points of concern for the house buyers before RERA:

-• Property builders advertised and sold property’s supported ambiguous super built-up area.
+• Property builders advertised and sold properties supported by ambiguous super built-up areas.
 Many homebuyers ended up spending more but actually deriving lesser benefits and useful spaces.

 • Homebuyers had to pay a booking charge to block their investments in an apartment and later pay the whole purchase consideration in one go or in installments without knowing that how and where they were utilizing their funds.